-- Access to counseling and medical services - Assistance in obtaining a sexual assault forensic examination - Assistance in arranging rescheduling of exams and assignments and extensions of deadlines
+- Access to counseling and medical services - Assistance in obtaining a sexual assault forensic examination. - Assistance in arranging rescheduling of exams and assignments and extensions of deadlines. - Academic support - Assistance in requesting long-term academic accommodation through the Office of Student Services, if the Complainant qualifies as an individual with a disability. - Change in the Complainant's class schedule, including the ability to transfer course sections or withdraw from a course without penalty. - Change in the Complainant's University work schedule or job assignment. - Change in the Complainant's campus housing. - Assistance navigating off campus housing concerns. - Safety planning - Imposition of a "no contact order," an administrative remedy designed to curtail contact and communications between two or more individuals. - Voluntary leave of absence - Referral to resources which can assist in obtaining a protective order, or other legal remedy, under District of Columbia, Maryland, Virginia, or other applicable state or local law administrative concerns.

-- Academic support - Assistance in requesting long-term academic accommodations through the Office of Student Services, if the Complainant qualifies as an individual with a disability - Change in the Complainant's class schedule, including the ability to transfer course sections or withdraw from a course without penalty - Change in the Complainant's University work schedule or job assignment - Change in the Complainant's campus housing - Assistance navigating off campus housing concerns - Safety planning - Imposition of a "no contact order," an administrative remedy designed to curtail contact and communications between two or more individuals - Voluntary leave of absence - Referral to resources which can assist in obtaining a protective order, or other legal remedy, under District of Columbia, Maryland, Virginia, or other applicable state or local law - Referral to resources which can assist with any financial aid, visa, immigration or other administrative concerns - Any other remedial measure that can be used to achieve the goals of this policy.
+• Any other remedial measure that can be used to achieve the goals of this policy.